rpalsaxena/LearningJournal/mentorship.md

 I am currently mentoring the students.
 So, I suppose I am eligible for answering this.

 I feel it depends on your confidence level & quality of work that you have done in past in that particular tech-stack.
-I totally understand your situation if your friend asks a question to which you don't have the answer.
-In that situation, I recommend never give them an incorrect answer if you're not sure.
+I totally understand your situation if your friend asks a question to which you don't know the answer.
+If you're not sure, I recommend not to give them an answer just by guessing.
 First, try to understand the problem they are facing then if you don't know the exact answer but have some idea.
 You can guide them in the right direction by sharing some Q&As on stackoverflow etc. You can honestly tell them that you need to check some resources/notes to get more clarity.
 Confirm them that you'll surely get back to them as soon as you can.

 I am able to tell this because This is a situation which many among mentors often face.
 It somtimes become challenging to guide students in realtime but this helps us to revise/learn concepts in a couple of minutes.
 Mentoring a friend will certainly help you & your friend to get better.